Lullabot/information-security-policy/appendix/device-checklist.md

 - [ ] All operating systems and browsers should be patched and up to date.
 - [ ] Confirm VPN app (Tunnelblick or OpenVPN) is setup and the team member is aware of the "split tunnel" option.
 - [ ] Confirm 1Password is installed with browser extensions.
-- [ ] Confirm an adblocker (uBlock origin, Adguard) is installed in the default browser.
+- [ ] Confirm an adblocker (uBlock origin, AdGuard) is installed in the default browser.

 ## Workstations